younata/personal_knowledge/src/living/job_seeking.md

 - What's your tech stack look like?
 - What are some practices you/the team wants to follow, but has difficulty doing so?
+- Similarly, what are some practices you/the team does follow, but you wish you wouldn't?
 - How do you feel about third party frameworks?
 - How do you spread knowledge amongst members of the team?
 How do you support this kind of professional growth?
-- What's the expected on-call stuff like?
+- What's your on-call rotation look like?

 ### iOS-Specific technical questions